Our recent previous treks and expeditions

 Caravan crew: Kunga, Dorjee, Chanden, Ram Lal and Bishal + 11 horses-mules

 And the incidents.
-The first was Jim's 2 metre firehose squirts (luckily I wasn't witness).
-This was probably the result of a roadside restaurant in Upshi.
-In Jim fashion, after recovering, he met us as we were finishing the second section, and warning of the intimidating river crossings near Lato, which he had just crossed several times.
+The first was Jim's 2 metre firehose squirts (luckily I wasn't witness), probably the result of a roadside restaurant in Upshi.
+In Jim fashion, after recovering, he met us as we were finishing the second section, warning of the intimidating river crossings near Lato, which he had just crossed several times.
 Just after suggesting we stick close and watch for each other, Serge was swept of his feet and Hannah immediately yanked him out.
 In the process, the one croc club has a new member as Serge lost a croc.
 (Jim is another member having lost a croc in 2022).
 That is a mean river section near Lato if there is a little more water than usual in it and there are no easy crossing points.

 Ladakh Peaks & Passes